This post contains affiliate links.

 Sorghum

-• Sorghum: First up, we’ll use 1 cup of sorghum.
-Sorghum can be found in the rice/quinoa area of some grocery stores, or online!
+• Sorghum: Sorghum can be found in the rice/quinoa area of some grocery stores or online!

 Roasted Vegetables

-• Brussels Sprouts: Next, ½ lb of Brussels sprouts will add flavor and density.
+• Brussels Sprouts: Brussels sprouts will add flavor and density.
 Larger sprouts can be halved or quartered.

-• Red Onion: Throw in 1 medium red onion for some intense tastiness.
-Simply chop it into chunks and throw it on the pan!
+• Red Onion: For intense tastiness, add red onion.
+Simply chop the onion into chunks and throw it in the pan!

-• Lemon: We’re using every part of the lemon here, the zest and the juice!
+• Lemon: We’re using every part of the lemon, the zest and the juice!

-• Thyme: For seasoning, include ⅓ oz of thyme.
-That will be about 20 sprigs.
+• Thyme: For seasoning, include ⅓ oz of fresh thyme, which is about 20 sprigs.

 • Oil, Salt & Pepper: Roast everything with olive oil, salt, and pepper for maximum tastiness.

-• Feta Cheese: Next up, ½ cup of feta cheese will taste fantastic in this bowl.
-It’s always good to add a little cheese, right?
+• Feta Cheese: It’s always good to add a little cheese, right?

-• Dried Cherries: To add a dash of sweetness, include ¼ cup of dried cherries.
-This is arguably one of the best parts, and combined with the feta, it tastes incredible!
+• Dried Cherries: This is arguably one of the best parts, and combined with the feta, it tastes incredible!

-• Almonds: Finally, ¼ cup of sliced almonds rounds out this dish while adding a bit of crunch.
+• Almonds: Sliced almonds round out this dish while adding a bit of crunch.

 A sheet pan filled with halved Brussels sprouts, sliced red onions, sliced carrots, a halved lemon, and sprigs of thyme